Name of the Society

 - The Society shall meet at least once a year.
 The scientific business shall consist principally of short papers followed by discussion.

-- In the years when the Association of Surgeons does not hold a congress, the Society shall meet in different centres in rotation, but always in conjunction with a medical School Department of Surgery.
+- The Society shall meet in different centres in rotation, but always in conjunction with a medical school Department of Surgery.

 - An annual meeting of the members shall be held at some time during each meeting of the Society to consider matters raised by the Committee, or by members, to elect the officers and Committee and to receive the report of the Secretary/Treasurer.

-- Titles of communications, by an abstract of not more than 200 words, must be sent to the Secretary by the notified date before the meeting at which they are to be presented.
+- Titles of communications, by an abstract of not more than 200 words, must be sent to the Local Organising Committee by the notified date before the meeting at which they are to be presented.

-- When more communications are received than can be given at a meeting the Committee or, if there is urgency the President shall have the power of deciding which shall be chosen for presentation.
+- When more communications are received than can be given at a meeting the Committee or the Chair of the Local Organising Committee shall have the power of deciding which shall be chosen for presentation.

 - The annual subscription shall be fixed at the annual general meeting.